Page Tree

 -

-/News/2024/03/Article-Name/). -
+/News/2024/03/Article-Name/. -

 4. URL Routing and Segment Generation

 Page URLs are generated hierarchically based on the URLSegment property of each node in the path.
+The tree structure directly determines every URL on the site.

 -